Elbow instability refers to a laxity in the elbow joint that may cause the joint to catch, pop, or slide out of place during certain arm movements.

 It most often occurs as a result of an injury — typically, an elbow dislocation.

-The instability associated with elbow injury is called acute elbow instability whereas the instability that is presents over a period and occurs again and again is called recurrent/chronic.
+The instability associated with elbow injury is called acute elbow instability whereas the instability that is presented over a period and occurs, again and again, is called recurrent/chronic.

 Relevant Anatomy of Elbow

 The elbow joint has three bony articulations: ulnohumeral, radiocapitellar, and proximal radioulnar.
 Stability of the elbow is maintained by these bony articulations, capsuloligamentous and musculotendinous structures.

 At the extremes of motion, specifically at less than 20° and greater than 120° of elbow flexion bony stabilizers are most important, while the lateral and medial ligamentous complexes are the primary stabilizers throughout the remainder of the motion arc. [see the list of stabilizers given below]

 The lateral ligament complex is Y-shaped and is comprised of four ligaments

 - The radial collateral ligament (RCL)

 The lateral ulnar collateral ligament is deemed to be the most important restraint to varus stress, though other parts are also considered to play an important role.

 The inherent stability of the elbow relies on a combination of bony articulations and soft tissue restraints.